Mercè Rodoreda: Romanyà de la Selva (1972-1983)

 In 1972, she spent the summer in La Senyal - currently called La Senyal Vell - in Romanyà de la Selva, which was a house owned by her friend Carmen Manrubia, however it had been designed by both of them.
 Her friendship with Carmen Manrubia existed since when they worked together in the Propaganda Commissariat of the Generalitat of Catalonia during the Spanish Civil War, although they became estranged when Manrubio and Rodoreda went into exile in different countries.
 Also participating in this project were Carmen Manrubia's adopted son, Carlos, Susina Amat and Esther Floricourt.
 She lived in this house for six years, until in 1979 she built her own house in Romanyà.
 The name chosen by the two friends for the house, La senyal, refers to the stigma of Cain in the work Demian by Hermann Hesse.

 At Manrubio's house she substantially completed the writing work for Broken Mirror that had already begun in Geneva years before.
 This work is considered the most successful of her literary production and was published in 1974.
 She also wrote there Trips to various towns within Trips and flowers and the novel War, So Much War These two books were published in 1980 and with these she won the City of Barcelona Award.
-That same year, he also went to Barcelona to make the proclamation of the Fiestas de la Mercè.
+That same year, he also went to Barcelona to make the proclamation of the Festes de la Mercè.
 Also in that same year, she was awarded the Catalan Literary Lifetime Achievement Award for her literary career in the Catalan language, thus achieving her consecration as a writer.
 In 1978, Semblava de seda i altres contes ("It looked like silk and other stories") was published, which was a compilation of stories written throughout her life.